 From one home cook to another, when I make sloppy joes for dinner, it isn’t because I am looking for a perfectly nutritionally balanced meal.
 I am looking for an easy-to-prepare classic comfort food my whole family enjoys.
 My focus is on getting my family’s bellies full while getting in and out of the kitchen as quickly as possible.

-When you’re deciding on what to serve with sloppy joes, don’t stress about it!
+When you’re deciding what to serve with sloppy joes, don’t stress!
 Just about all simple side dishes will work as long as they don’t have overpowering international flavors.

 And if you’re in a bind, just serve huge sloppy joes without any sides.
 As long as your family doesn’t go to bed hungry, don’t worry!